OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 There are many keyboard shortcuts that are already in use by Office.
 Avoid registering keyboard shortcuts for your add-in that are already in use, however there may be some instances where it is necessary to override existing keyboard shortcuts or handle conflicts between multiple add-ins that have registered the same keyboard shortcut.

-In the case of a conflict, the user will see a dialog box the first time they attempt to use a conflicting keyboard shortcut, note that the action name that is displayed in this dialog is the `name` property in the action object in `shortcuts.json` file.
+In the case of a conflict, the user will see a dialog box the first time they attempt to use a conflicting keyboard shortcut, note that the text for the add-in option that is displayed in this dialog comes from the `name` property in the action object in `shortcuts.json` file.

 ![Illustration showing a conflict modal with two different actions for a single shortcut.](../images/add-in-shortcut-conflict-modal.png)